blbadger/blbadger.github.io/memory-models.md

 The notable difference between this architecture and the token concatenation-based autoencoder introduced above is that we not longer care about compressing the embedding fed from the encoder to decoder.
 This is because if one uses token concatenation, each token in the decoder is converted to a vector of dimension $d_m$ such that it is natural to supply the encoder's embedding as a vector of that same dimension.
 This also allows us to provide embeddings of $n$ encoded text sequences as $n$ embeddings, taking the place of $n$ tokens of the decoder.
 It is clear to see that this is much more efficient in terms of decoder input space than embeding concatenation, and avoid sthe problems of input ambuguity present when performing linear combinations in the embedding dimension.

 Is it better to train both encoder and causal decoder simultanously, or use an encoder from a previously-trained autoencoder and train the causal decoder separately?
 The latter may be implemented by training an autoencoder, discarding the decoder, adding a causal decoder, and freezing the encoder's parameters during training.
 To save memory and compute during training, one could simply save the embeddings generated by this autoencoder to storage and reference them when training and evaluating the decoder, but we choose the former implementation to avoid a significant storage overhaed.

 As shown in the left figure below, at least for a non-optimized encoder the answer is that training both simultaneously is far more efficient.
 A significant caveat here is that the encoder used in this experiments is fairly weak: the autoencoder it came from only obtained a CEL > 2.5 on this dataset.

 ![memory decoder architectures](/deep-learning/fineweb_memory_figure.png)

-As using multiple mixer heads
+As is the case for memory models designed for information compression (ie with very small embeddings), a multi-headed mixer showed no benefit over the flat masked mixer early in its training run.
+Instead, we see a precipitous drop in cross-entropy loss when increasing the convolutional kernel to four (from one) to the point that our $d_m=1024$ memory model is able to effectively perform a $512 \to 1$ compression on token embeddings after training for half a day on two H100s with very little error resulting from this compression.

-How much of the difference in training loss between frozen and standard memory model (above left) is due to the relatively high loss achieved by the autoencoder?
-As training encoder and decoder separately has significant advantages with respect to memory and compute required, so it is worth looking into what is required for effective 'frozen' memory model training as well.
+How much of the difference in training loss between frozen and standard memory models (shown in the above left) is due to the relatively high loss achieved by the autoencoder?
+As training encoder and decoder separately has significant advantages with respect to memory and compute required, so it is worth looking into what is required for effective frozen memory model training as well.